 7. Run a Giveaway to Engage Your Audience

 As a photographer, it can be difficult to engage with your clients or potential customers.

 Giveaways and contests are a great way to boost your business.
-They’ll maximize your interaction with your ideal client via visual content.
+They’ll maximise your interaction with your ideal client via visual content.

 Running a contest through Instagram or Facebook will generate new leads and followers.
 You can spread awareness of your brand and services.
-And at the same time engage existing fans of your work.
+At the same time, you can engage existing fans.

 There are different ways to run a giveaway, but keep in mind that the goal is to create leads.